maths/moodle-qtype_stack/doc/en/About/The_philosophy_of_STACK.md

 These broadly correspond to formative, summative and evaluative functions of assessment.

 * [Multi-part mathematical questions](../Authoring/Multi-part_mathematical_questions) are possible:
-  each question may have any number of interaction elements and any number of potential response trees.
+  each question may have any number of inputs and any number of potential response trees.
   There need not be a one-to-one correspondence between these.
 * Partial credit is possible when an expression only satisfies some of the required properties.
 * Plots can be dynamically generated and included within any part of the question, including feedback in the form of a plot of the student's expression.